25a35a0527/google-homepage-clone/README.md

-# google-homepage-clone
+# Google Homepage Clone

-Google Homepage Clone built using HTML &amp; CSS.
+This is a simple Google Homepage Clone built using HTML and CSS.

+## Features
+- Responsive Design
+- Search Bar UI
+- Header & Footer
+- Clean Layout

+## Technologies Used
+- HTML5
+- CSS3